algobulls/pyalgotrading/docs/strategies/aroon_crossover.md

 # Aroon Crossover
-This is a trading strategy called "Aaroon Crossover" implemented in Python using the PyAlgoTrading library.
-The strategy is based on the Aaroon indicator crossover.
+This is a trading strategy called "Aroon Crossover" implemented in Python using the PyAlgoTrading library.
+The strategy is based on the Aroon indicator crossover.

 ## Aroon Indicator
 In the stock market, Aroon refers to the Aroon indicator, which is a technical analysis tool used to measure the strength and direction of a trend.
 It consists of two lines, the Aroon-Up line and the Aroon-Down line.